A General Theory of Liquidity Provisioning for Prediction Markets: Background

-The framework of constant function market makers (CFMMs) is prominent in the DeFi literature. \citet{frongillo2023axiomatic,angeris2020improved,schlegel2022axioms} argue that for various restrictions on their design, CFMMs satisfy desirable market making axioms.
+Notably, in decentralized finance, the goal is not information elicitation, as in prediction markets, but rather the exchange of assets---namely cryptocurrencies.
+Analogous to how cost function markets maintain a liability vector $\q$, AMMs maintain a reserve vector $\x=-\q$ of assets.
+Constant function market makers (CFMMs) are a special type of AMM.
+For various restrictions on their design, \citet{frongillo2023axiomatic,angeris2020improved,schlegel2022axioms} argue that CFMMs satisfy desirable market making axioms.
 We define these market makers below. \begin{definition}[Constant function market maker, CFMM] A constant function market maker (CFMM) is a market maker based on a potential function $\varphi:\mathbb{R}^n\to\mathbb{R}$ that maintains a liability $\q\in\mathbb{R}^n$.
 At the current liability, the set of trades $\r$ available are those that satisfy $\varphi(\q+\r)=\varphi(\q)$.
-After a trade, the liability vector updates to $\q\gets\q+\r$. \end{definition} Consistent with this definition, as we soon again discuss, in this paper, we adopt the sign convention that trades are always oriented toward the trader.
-For example, a trade $\r = (1,-3)$ corresponds to giving the trader 1 unit of asset 1 in exchange for 3 units of asset 2.
-As explored in \citet{frongillo2023axiomatic} and other works, the classic cost function market makers commonly employed in prediction markets are special cases of CFMMs that retain the full flexibility of general potential functions $\varphi$.
+After a trade, the liability vector updates to $\q\gets\q+\r$. \end{definition} Consistent with this definition, in this paper, we adopt the sign convention that trades are always oriented toward the trader.
+For example, a trade $\r = (1,-3)$ corresponds to giving the trader 1 unit of asset 1 in exchange for 3 units of asset 2

 The relationship between cost function prediction market makers and CFMMs is thoroughly explored in \citet{frongillo2023axiomatic}.
 The two objects are different, but give rise to equivalent characterizations of markets.
+The classic cost function market makers commonly employed in prediction markets are special cases of CFMMs that retain the full flexibility of general potential functions $\varphi$.
 We use cost functions throughout, even when discussing CFMMs, as they have more mathematical structure without loss of expressiveness.
 For example, while for any potential $\varphi$, one can take ratios of partial derivatives to compute relative prices, this task is even easier for cost functions, as prices are normalized.
 In the context of prediction markets, normalization means that prices $\p \in \partial C(\q)$ can be thought of as a probability distribution over outcomes.
 With or without this interpretation, we frequently use the fact that $\partial C(\q) \subseteq \Delta_n$ for all $\q\in\reals^n$.